Timescale Newsletter Roundup: July 2020 Edition

 Product Updates, Reading List & Etc.

-We’re excited to unveil the Public Preview of Timescale Forge, the easiest way to get TimescaleDB.
-Timescale Forge is a fully-managed cloud service and includes features to independently scale compute and storage, pause/resume instances, use native integrations, and (much) more coming soon.
+We’re excited to unveil the Public Preview of Timescale Cloud, the easiest way to get TimescaleDB.
+Timescale Cloud is a fully-managed cloud service and includes features to independently scale compute and storage, pause/resume instances, use native integrations, and (much) more coming soon.

 - Sign up to try it out (💯free for 30 days) - we’d love your feedback 🙏.